Financial Education Mastery: 9 Powerful Principles to Build Lifelong Wealth

 • Measure progress

-Principle 8: Financial Education for Families
+Rule 8: Financial Education for Very Low-, Low- and Moderate-Income Families

 Teaching Money Skills to Children